• Skip to primary navigation

 Step Four: Oversize the chiller by 20%

-Most likely, your “Ideal Size in Tons” is not going to come out to an even 1 ton, 5 tons, 20 tons, etc. Round up to determine which chiller size you will need.
-In this example, our final answer is 1.9992, which means we will need a 2-ton chiller.
+Most likely, your “Ideal Size in Tons” is not going to come out to an even 1 ton, 5 tons, 20 tons, etc. Rounding up will also help you be prepared for any unforeseen heat sources that are present in your setup.

 We hope this was helpful!
-Of course, if you have any questions or would like us to size your chiller for you, please give us a call at (866) 826-2993.
+Of course, if you have any questions or would like us to size your chiller for you, please give us a call at (866) 826-2993 or email [email protected]

 Process Cooling Education